-The Social Welfare Act, MCL 400.1 et seq.; State of Michigan DHHS policy and procedures; Bridges Eligibility Manual, and Bridges Administrative Manual.
+MDDHS relied upon the Social Welfare Act, MCL 400.1 et seq.; State of Michigan DHHS policy and procedures; the Bridges Eligibility Manual, and the Bridges Administrative Manual in compiling this regulatory impact statement.

 A. How were estimates made, and what were your assumptions?
 Include internal and external sources, published reports, information provided by associations or organizations, etc., that demonstrate a need for the proposed rules.